 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
-We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+Staff recognise where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Our staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and progress at school.
+We recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
+Staff are aware of the clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.

 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.

-The school's Mental Health Lead is: Miss Claire Barker
+The school's Mental Health Lead is: Miss C Barker

 The school has a variety of systems in place to aid with identifying mental health issues for pupils.
-This includes the use of 'ROAR rainbow', which allows children to identify how they feel every day, and a concern from that can be shared with the Mental Health Lead, SENDCo and Nurture Lead.
+This includes the use of the Zones of Regulation, which allows children to identify how they feel every day, and a concern from that can be shared with the Mental Health Lead, SENCo, Pastoral and Nurture Lead.
 Promoting positive mental health is built into the curriculum and national celebrations like 'Mental Health Week' are recognised through assemblies, PSHE and SMSC delivery.
 Any mental health problems are reported to the safeguarding team and subsequently the mental health lead.
 The mental health lead, nurture lead, SENCo and Assistant Head teacher for pastoral support meet regular to discuss concerns and take appropriate courses of action.
 If necessary escalation to outside agencies will take place.
 The school has the support of counselling from CAMHS, due to us being part of the 'Trailblazers' pilot, who supports children with no diagnosis.